Level 2 English qualification.

 What You’ll Do

-The Diploma is taught as part of a combined course with Social Sciences and Education Professions.
+The Diploma is taught as part of a combined course with Humanities, Social Sciences, Education Studies and Law.

 This course is in three parts and you will:

-- Have a tutorial session which will be for three hours a week.
+b) Have a tutorial session which will involve study skills and help with completing your UCAS application, be for three hours a week.

 The programme delivery method includes lectures and seminars and a good level of student participation is expected.